The CLAT 2018 application portal is open now. Click here to know all the exam dates.

 CLAT 2018 Admit Card

-The candidates who successfully registered for the exam will be able to download the admit card for CLAT 2018 from the CLAT website http://www.clat.ac.in in the third week of April.
+The candidates who successfully registered for the exam will be able to download the admit card for CLAT 2018 from the CLAT website http://www.clat.ac.in on the 20th April 2018.
 Candidates need to carry this admit card along with an identity proof for the exam.

 CLAT 2018 Answer Key

-The CLAT exam 2018 answer key will be made available to the candidates in the third week of May 2018.
+The CLAT exam 2018 answer key will be made available to the candidates in the 15th May 2018.
 The candidates can report any discrepancy in the answer key to the authorities.

 CLAT 2018 Results

-The results for CLAT 2018 will tentatively be announced in the last week of May 2018.
+The results for CLAT 2018 will tentatively be announced in the 31st May 2018.
 The results will be available on the official CLAT website http://www.clat.ac.in.The candidates can check their scores and rank in the exam by logging into their account.

 CLAT 2018 Merit List

-Merit lists will be prepared category-wise for both UG and PG programs by the 1st week of June 2018 (tentative).
+Merit lists will be prepared category-wise for both UG and PG programs by the 7th June 2018 (tentative).

 CLAT 2018 Counselling

 Central counseling takes place for admission to the UG and PG programs in the 18 participating NLUs.
-This counseling will tentatively take place in the 1st week of June 2018 after the merit list is declared.
+This counseling will tentatively take place on the 7th June 2018 after the merit list is declared.
 Seats are allotted after taking into account both merit as well as the candidate’s preference order.